MarcSainvil/project-nyan-Cat/README.md

 In order for the project to be deemed _successful_ and for you to receive a passing grade

-- you need to complete step 1 completely.
+- you need to do step 1 completely.
-- add at least 1 major improvement to the game.
+- add at least 1 major change.
-- add at least 1 minor improvement.
+- add at least 1 minor change.

 ---